 Meeting begins in silence, so that we may settle, practice reflection and make room for the Inner Light to guide us.
 Learning to be centered in silence provides an opportunity to shift our focus from doing and thinking, to being.
 During worship, a community member may feel moved to speak, to raise an idea, or share an inspiration.
 Following a spoken message, all return to silence to reflect on that message and to greet it with compassion and non-judgmental awareness.
 The meeting ends when the elders initiate a handshake.
 Our fifth and eighth graders serve as the elders of our lower school and middle school meetings.

 Parents and community members are welcome to join us for worship.
-Please contact Andrea Daniels at firstname.lastname@example.org
+For more information, please contact the Principal’s Office at email@example.com for additional information.

-Our students chose the river otter to represent their school since river otters possess many of the wonderful characteristics that also describe our students.
-Otters are excellent communicators and have amazing intelligence and skill.
+Meet Frankie, the Frankford-friendly River Otter!
+Our students unanimously chose the river otter to represent their school since river otters possess many of the wonderful characteristics that also describe our students.
+They’re excellent communicators and have amazing intelligence and skill.
 They love to explore and they use play as a way to strengthen social bonds.
-We love their commitment to community and how they find joy in living and learning.
+We love otters’ commitment to community and how they find joy in living and learning.

 Each year, FFS students and teachers join together in multi-age groups to celebrate community.
 Everyone participates in team-building activities, community games, and service to the neighborhood.
 There is also time to worship together, share a meal, and support each other as we reflect on the Quaker values and beliefs that are so important to us.
-Multiple service projects take place during this week, as we look for new ways to serve the community surrounding the school.
+Quaker Week always ends with a full day hike with planned activities in the woods.

-Hundreds of grandfriends arrive on the Frankford Friends School campus each fall, to see where their grandchildren learn, explore, play, and reflect.
+Our favorite grandfriends arrive on the Frankford Friends School campus each fall, to experience where their grandchildren learn, explore, play, and reflect.
 Students introduce their grandfriends to their teachers, show them their classrooms, sit with them during Meeting for Worship, and work together on projects across the curriculum.

 Every spring we celebrate the end of the school year at River Otter Field Day.
-Students play outdoor games at various stations throughout our campus in mixed-age groups.
+All students play outdoor games in mixed-age groups.
 It's a day of celebration and togetherness as a whole school.
 The day culminates with a competitive dodgeball game featuring eighth graders vs. faculty.

 Families, friends, students and staff celebrate our eighth graders at a final Meeting for Worship.
 During this time we reflect on each student’s time at FFS and wish them luck as they join the ranks of Frankford Friends alumni.